Undiscovered Path Home Undiscovered Path Home

 A view from Klementinum, one of the best things to do in Prague

 Klementinum has my heart!
 This often-overlooked spot in Prague, located right by Charles Bridge, remains one of my favorite places to visit in Prague.
-Be sure to stop inside and buy a guided tour of the Baroque Library and tower.
+Be sure to stop inside and buy a guided tour of the Baroque Library and tower (and purchase earlier!
+It books up!).

 4. Old Town Square & the Astronomical Clock